andyhasit/redrunner/README.md

 # RedRunner

+*A JavaScript framework with legs!*

+> Update April 2022:
+>
+> I've been using this framework on personal projects for a while and refining it as I go.
+>
+> It performs a lot better than React, is about 1/10th the size, and has a lot of cool features too.
+>
+> I'll soon be doing a proper release in the next month or two, so come back then.

+### About this repo

-This mono-repo includes the following packages:
+This is a mono-repo which includes the following npm packages:

 1. [redrunner](https://github.com/andyhasit/redrunner/tree/develop/packages/redrunner)
 2. [redrunner-router](https://github.com/andyhasit/redrunner/tree/develop/packages/redrunner-router)
 3. [babel-plugin-redrunner](https://github.com/andyhasit/redrunner/tree/develop/packages/babel-plugin-redrunner)

-You are probably looking for [redrunner](https://github.com/andyhasit/redrunner/tree/develop/packages/redrunner).
+You are probably looking for [redrunner](https://github.com/andyhasit/redrunner/tree/develop/packages/redrunner), the rest of this README is aimed at contibutors.

-### Installation
+### Installing the monorepo

-*Note: these instructions are for the monorepo, for contributors.
-If you simply want to use RedRunner, see [redrunner](https://github.com/andyhasit/redrunner/tree/develop/packages/redrunner).*

 ##### Install Lerna